BigDataRepublic/hdp-installation-notes/01-hdp-os-prep.md

     $ rsync -a --relative .ssh/authorized_keys en1
     $ rsync -a --relative .ssh/authorized_keys mn1
     $ rsync -a --relative .ssh/authorized_keys wn1
     ```

+1. Disable Transparant Huge Pages
+Transparant Huge Pages (THP) are a setting in Linux that enable a flexible memory block size.
+The standard size of a memory block is 4kb but with THP you can increase the blocks to 256MB.
+However, in memory databases benifit of small memory blocks because they know which blocks contains which data but they do not know where in the block this exact data lies.
+This means that the database would rather look through 4kb of data than through 256mb of data.

+    ```
+    $ vim /etc/rc.local
+    ```
+    ```
+    # disable THP at boot time
+    if test -f /sys/kernel/mm/transparent_hugepage/enabled; then
+      echo never > /sys/kernel/mm/redhat_transparent_hugepage/enabled
+    fi
+    if test -f /sys/kernel/mm/transparent_hugepage/defrag;
+      then echo never > /sys/kernel/mm/redhat_transparent_hugepage/defrag
+    fi
+    ```
+    ```
+    $ sh /etc/rc.local
+    ```

+Copy this configuration to the other nodes:

+    ```
+    $ scp /etc/rc.local mn1:/etc
+    $ scp /etc/rc.local wn1:/etc
+    $ scp /etc/rc.local en1:/etc
+    ```

 # Install Ambari and PostgreSQL on the management node